RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 :link: control/index
 :link-type: doc

-A detailed explanation of your repository's control center, and all its available features and options.
+A detailed explanation of your repository's control center and its feature, along with a full reference of all its available options.
 :::

 :::{grid-item-card} Usage